Need Help? Give us a call.

 Additionally, since the card can only be used at Walmart, you’ll have a sense of security with your employees—knowing that by giving it to them—they can only use it there.
 Furthermore, in comparison to other business credit cards, it may be easier for you to get approved for the Walmart card, especially if you’re looking for an easy line of credit to spend at your go-to store.

 To be quite honest, there is not much substance to the Walmart Business Credit Card.
 Since you can only use the card at Walmart, it’s essentially a line of credit for Walmart without any additional perks or benefits.
-Whereas other cards offer perks like welcome bonuses, cash back, discounts, and more, the Walmart card has none of these.
+Whereas other business credit cards offer perks like welcome bonuses, cash back, discounts, and more, the Walmart Business Credit Card has none of these.

-The Walmart Credit Card for consumers, on the other hand, offers discounts and rewards that the business credit card does not.
+The Capital One Walmart Rewards Mastercard for consumers, on the other hand, offers discounts and rewards that the business credit card does not.
 (We’ll discuss this in more detail below.)
-The consumer card gives you 3%, 2%, and 1% back in the form of statement credits on certain categories.
+The consumer rewards card gives you 5%, 3%, and 1% back in the form of rewards on certain categories—plus this card can be used not only for Walmart purchases but also wherever Mastercard is accepted.
 Although the Walmart Business Credit Card may be helpful if you need it from a cash flow standpoint, it certainly doesn’t give you the option to truly make the most out of your card.

 Now that we’ve broken down the pros and cons of this card, let’s look at what kind of businesses are best-suited for the Walmart Business Credit Card.
 Unfortunately, at the end of the day, it’s hard to say that this card would be the absolute best possible choice for any small business.
 Look at the facts: